skedgo/tripgo-api/docs/faq.md

 We are currently considering to do that work server-side to make the API easier to use by just having a single base URL for all calls for all regions.

 ---

+## Languages

+> Which languages does the API support?

+Most text that's returned in the results and meant to be displayed to users has been localised to several languages - Chinese (simplified and traditional), Danish, Dutch, English, German, Italian, Finnish, French, Korean, Portuguese, Spanish.

+The translations are done [in the open on Crowdin](https://crowdin.com/project/tripgo) and everyone can contribute, including adding new languages.

+One note of causion: Some text, such as line names and status alerts, is provided by transport providers and only available in the languages provided by them.

+---

+# Routing

 ## Mode Identifiers